Mona Solheim

 Mona Solheim (born 4 August 1979) is a Norwegian taekwondo practitioner.

+Biography

-She competed at the 1999, 2007, 2009 and 2011 World Taekwondo Championships.
+Solheim competed at the 1999, 2007, 2009 and 2011 World Taekwondo Championships.

 She won a bronze medal in lightweight at the 2007 World Taekwondo Championships in Beijing, after being defeated by eventual world champion Karine Sergerie in the semifinal.

+She was awarded the Kongepokal (King's Cup) trophy at the national championships in 1998.

 She is a sister of Nina Solheim.
-They were adopted from South Korea and grew up in Namsos.
+They were adopted from South Korea and grew up in Namsos Municipality in Norway.